supertokens/blog/content/auth-provider-comparison/index.md

 ###  Disadvantages of using SuperTokens:
 #### Enterprise features:
-- SuperTokens currently doesn't offer some enterprise features.
+- At the time of writing this post SuperTokens doesn't offer some enterprise features like SCIM provisioning, admin and organization support.

 #### Tech Stack Support
 - As of writing this article supertokens supports `Nodejs`, `Golang` and `Python` on the backend with `Reactjs(All Features)`, `VanillaJS(only session management)` and `React Native(only session management)` on the frontend.
 They currently do not support many popular languages like `Java` and `Php` and they do not have pre-built UI for popular frontend frameworks like `Angular` and `Vue`.